andrecasal/code-comprehension-research-compendium/README.md

 - **Monospaced**: Programming often involves working with lines of code that are more [readable when aligned](https://www.soberkoder.com/monospace-fonts-for-code/), including columns of tabular data or with matching brackets.
 A monospace font (also called a fixed-width font) is a type of font in which each character has the same width, making it easier to align text in columns.
 - **Distinctiveness of symbols**: Characters like "1", "l", and "I", "0", and "O", and ":", and ";", should be easily distinguishable to avoid confusion and errors.
 - **Functional construction**: Simple and clean forms free from unnecessary details that can help the font look crisp and legible even in small sizes.
-- **[True](https://www.marksimonson.com/notebook/view/FakevsTrueItalics) italics with serif**: Having a clear distinction between the regular and italic form of the font with serif can help distinguish between certain sections of code like comments and types.
+- **[True italics](https://www.marksimonson.com/notebook/view/FakevsTrueItalics)**: Having a clear distinction between the regular and italic form of the font can help distinguish between certain sections of code like comments and types.
 - **Font ligatures**: Ligatures are special characters that are designed to join two or more characters together, making them appear as a single unit. they can be useful to improve the readability of code by making certain character combinations more distinct.
 - **Small line width**: With a small line width, it's possible to have more characters per line, providing more context and easier navigation.